CVE-2026-5958: CWE-367 Time-of-check Time-of-use (TOCTOU) Race Condition in GNU Sed

 Mitigation Recommendations

 This vulnerability is fixed in GNU Sed version 4.10.
-Users and administrators should upgrade to version 4.10 or later to remediate this issue.
-No official patch or temporary fix is indicated in the advisory, so upgrading is the recommended remediation.
-Until upgraded, avoid using sed with both -i and --follow-symlinks options on untrusted symlinks to reduce risk.
+Users should upgrade to version 4.10 or later to remediate this issue.
+No official patch or temporary fix is indicated in the advisory data.
+Until upgrading, avoid using sed with both -i and --follow-symlinks options on untrusted symlinks to reduce risk.
+Patch status is not explicitly confirmed beyond the fixed version; check the vendor advisory for the latest remediation guidance.

 CVE-2026-5958: CWE-367 Time-of-check Time-of-use (TOCTOU) Race Condition in GNU Sed